bcokert/brandonokert.com/source/_drafts/Scaling-with-Docker-Part-2.md

 On linux, you can install each package individually.
 On OSX and Windows, installing Toolbox will install everything else you need.

-I'm going to leave the installing to the [fine documentation on the docker website](https://docs.docker.com/engine/installation/), as it's pretty comprehensive, and changes from version to version.
+I'm going to leave the installing to the [fine documentation on the docker website](https://docs.docker.com/engine/installation/), as it's pretty comprehensive, and the instructions change from version to version.

 # Building a Docker Host